-SPEC 4110 Methods and Materials for Children and Youth with Mild Disabilities 3-0-3 Prerequisite: SPEC 2000, 4020 and 4060.
-Co-requisite: SPEC 4140.
-A study of the application of research validated practices in the areas of educational placement, instructional and transitional planning, data management and materials utilization for students of school age who require intermittent and limited supports beyond those provided by regular education.
+SPEC 4110 Methods and Materials for Children and Youth with Mild Disabilities 3-0-3

+Prerequisite: SPEC 2999.
+Co-requisite: SPEC 4140 or SEEC 4140.
+A study of the application of research validated practices in the areas of educational placement, instructional and transitional planning, data management and materials utilization for students of school age who require intermittent and limited supports beyond those provided by regular education